pjotrekk/lightning/blogpost/blogpost.md

 - Lombok to reduce lots of boilerplate code.
 - I will use Testcontainers to easily perform integration tests on the real Apache Kafka and MongoDB instances.
 I will bump its version from 1.14.3 to the fresh 1.15.0.

-I will not use Spring for Apache Kafka - Beam will handle everything for us.
-I'll write some producer code ourselves to test our Beans with Beam pipeline but that's all.
-I added the 2.6.0 of kafka-clients dependency:
 ```xml
 <dependency>
     <groupId>org.apache.kafka</groupId>